JP/

 The answer is Open @Data Spaces.@Contextualize.
 Then, @unleash.

-By enabling distributed and trusted data sharing,
+By enabling distributed and trusted data management,

 Knowledge in organizations begins to create new value across boundaries.

-Protect your own data.
+Human-ON-the-loop.
 Then join forces as equals with selected partners.

 Only then does data transform into a true asset.